lerarosalene/batched-img-save/README.md

 - `npm run build`
 - `npm run package`

 Environment variable `BROWSER` controls which version of extension is built.
+It affects `build`, `package` and `release` scripts.
 Possible values:
 - `chrome` (default)
 - `firefox`

+To sign firefox package with your own keys refer to `scripts/release.mjs` file, `signAndPublish` function to see how it is done.

 Release artifacts will be in `release-artifacts` folder